-- Remove oil inlet line from each of the 2 or 4 turbocharger housings (Figure 6-2), fill bearing housing with clean engine lubricating oil; replace line and secure. - 2.
+- 1. Remove oil inlet line from turbocharger housing (Figure 6-2), fill bearing housing with clean engine lubricating oil; replace line and secure. - 2.
 Fill crankcase to "L" (low) mark on dipstick (see Figure 6-3) and refer to Maintenance section in Operator's manual for oil recommendations. - Remove plug from head of oil filter housing.
 Connect a hand or motor driven priming pump, equipped with pressure gauge, from a source of clean lubricating oil to the plug boss in the filter housing. - 4.
-Prime until a 30 psi (207 kPa) pressure is obtained. - 5.
-Disconnect wire from fuel solenoid valve (see Figure 6-4). - 6.
-On the engine control panel, depress the RUN switch to crank the engine, while maintaining an oil priming pressure of 15 psi (103 kPa) for 15 seconds, at filter head priming port. - 7.
-Stop engine cranking, remove external priming equipment, reinstall plug in filter housing and torque to 15 to 20 ft lb (20 to 27 Nom). - 8.
+Prime until a 30 psi (207 kPa) pressure is obtained. - Disconnect wire from fuel solenoid valve (see Figure 6-4). - On the engine control panel, depress the RUN switch to crank the engine, while maintaining an oil priming pressure of 15 psi (103 kPa) for 15 seconds, at filter head priming port. - 7.
+Stop engine cranking, remove external priming equipment, reinstall plug in filter housing and torque to 15 to 20 ft lb (20 to 27 N•m). - 8.
 Reconnect wire to fuel solenoid valve. - 9.
 Complete oil fill to "H" (high) mark on dipstick.